rhaulcy/wtp-eecs-2018/hangman/day1/README.md

 *Hint: How can you get an input from the user multiple times without repeating code?
 (And when do you
     stop?)*

+### 6. Testing
+After your game is finished, play it a few times and see if you find any bugs that you need to fix.
+For example, does your game work if Player 1 enters a word that has capital letters in it?

+**Please make sure to add comments to your code explaining what you are doing!**

 ### 6. Challenge (Optional):
 Make the game replayable and keep track of the score for players 1 and 2!